kiobov/Analytics/README.md

 4. Using data and industry guide lines best practices
 5. Draw insights and impacts

-Reach out via linkdIn [Nyakio Rosemary](www.linkedin.com/in/nyakio-rosemary-68995a201)
+Reach out via linkdIn [Nyakio Rosemary] (www.linkedin.com/in/nyakio-rosemary-68995a201)